jmcker/Peer-to-Peer-Cue-System/README.md

 # Peer-to-Peer Cue System #

-Cue system for simple two-way communication and visual cueing using WebRTC peer-to-peer connection. v1.0
+Cue system for simple two-way communication and visual cueing using WebRTC peer-to-peer connection. v2.0

 ### Setup ###

-1. Open receive-cue.html on the receiving device.
+1. Open receive.html on the receiving device.
-2. Open send-cue.html on the sending device.
+2. Open send.html on the sending device.
 3. Both should indicate a successful connection in the *Status* box.
+4. If send.html is opened before receive.html, connection will be unsuccessful.
+5. Refresh send.html once receive.html is opened to connect.

 ### Features ###